 Once we receive your registration we will invite your child to School to take part in either an assessment day, entrance examination or interview.

 Junior School assessment day

 Assessment day is all about us getting to know your son, and importantly, for him to get to know us and experience a day at Derby Grammar Junior School.

 Whilst the name sounds a little formal, it is a very relaxed day.
-It includes some basic testing on maths, English, verbal reasoning and writing – all of which is relevant to your sons current school year.
+It includes some basic testing on maths, English (including reading and writing) and verbal reasoning – all of which is relevant to your sons current school year.
 We also spend time observing him in the classroom and at play.
 This gives us a ‘whole picture’ and enables your son to relax whilst with us.
 In fact, a lot of the time he won’t even realise he is taking a test.

 Our tests are based on the National Curriculum, which means whether your son is currently in a state or independent school the test covers things that are part of the curriculum and what your son is currently learning in class.
 It is not Common Entrance examination and there is no need for any extra coaching prior to taking the tests.